 Key aspects of blockchain technology are its decentralized network, immutability and the transparency of everything that happens on the blockchain.
-The decentralized structure and its structure of linked blocks of data makes it extremely hard, if not virtually impossible with the right setups, to alter data.
-Transparency ensures that everyone can check exactly what happened in the voting process, which makes it very hard to defraud the system without detection [18].
+The decentralized structure and its structure of linked blocks of data makes it extremely hard to alter data [18].
+Transparency ensures that everyone can check exactly what happened in the voting process, which makes it very hard to defraud the system without detection [19].
 This makes blockchain technology very interesting to use in digital voting implementations.
 Transparency in the chain creates no problems for ensuring secret ballot in this project, because the transparent transaction only shows that a vote has been cast.
 More specifically, it only shows that a voting pass has been exchanged for a ballot paper.
 This physical ballot paper is used to cast the actual vote.